ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 # When High Avaialble Install Behind a Load Balancer for Uniview Core

 In a critical install, it's recommanded to install 2+ docker instances or kubernetes Pods when deployed over Kubernetes cludster.
 In this case, an health check URI is provided to return 200 OK to serve the purpose to enable the health check function at your load balancer.
-Below is an backend configuratino example when the LB is Haproxy by the nature, and you may tailur to your specific env however.
+Below is an backend configuratino example when the LB is Haproxy by the nature, and you may tailor to your specific env however.

 ```
 backend backend-uniview